 The macroeconomic environment in which we operate has been and, we anticipate, will continue to be pressured by adverse conditions worldwide.
-Inflationary pressures on consumers globally and our supply chain, rising interest rates, shifts in global spending in anticipation of a potential economic slowdown or recession, increasing labor rates and a slower-than-expected recovery from the economic impacts of the COVID-19 pandemic in Australia have pressured our net sales.
-Further, recent bank failures and the flow-on effects of those events, including systemic pressures, may cause instability in the banking industry or result in failures at other banks or financial institutions to which we or our suppliers may face direct or indirect exposure.
-Additionally, lower return on marketing investments, a higher than historical competitive promotional environment and higher merchandise returns, all stemming from the pressures previously identified, led to reduced operating income and Adjusted EBITDA performance.
+Inflationary pressures on consumers globally, particularly on our Australian customers, and our supply chain, rising interest rates, shifts in global spending in anticipation of a potential economic slowdown or recession and increasing labor rates have pressured our net sales.
+Additionally, lower return on marketing investments, a higher-than-historical competitive promotional environment and higher merchandise returns, all stemming from the pressures previously identified, led to reduced operating income and Adjusted EBITDA performance.
 Consequently, our business and results of operations, including earnings and cash flows, could continue to be adversely impacted, including as a result of:

-- decreased consumer confidence and consumer spending and consumption habits, including spending for the merchandise that we sell and shifting to more in-store retail experiences, and negative trends in consumer purchasing patterns due to inflationary pressures and changes in consumers' disposable income, credit availability and debt levels; - · disruption to the supply chain affecting production, distribution and other logistical issues, including port closures and shipping backlogs; - · challenges filling staffing requirements at our corporate headquarters and distribution centers; and - · increased materials and procurement costs as a result of scarcity or increased prices of commodities and raw materials.
+- decreased consumer confidence and consumer spending and consumption habits, including spending for the merchandise that we sell and shifting to more in-store retail experiences, and negative trends in consumer purchasing patterns due to inflationary pressures and changes in consumers' disposable income, credit availability and debt levels; - · challenges filling staffing requirements at our stores, corporate headquarters and distribution centers; and - · increased materials and procurement costs as a result of scarcity or increased prices of commodities and raw materials.

-All of these factors have contributed and may continue to contribute to reduced orders, increased merchandise returns, higher discounts, lower net sales, lower gross margins, reduced effectiveness of marketing and increased inventories.
+All of these factors have contributed and may continue to contribute to reduced orders, increased merchandise returns, higher discounts, lower net sales, lower gross margins, reduced effectiveness of marketing and increased inventories and it is possible that an interim goodwill impairment test could be required, and this or the annual impairment test could result in an impairment charge.